-Professional dispositions include the values, commitments, and professional ethics that influence behaviors towards students, families, colleagues, and communities that affect student learning, motivation, and development as well as the educator’s own professional growth.
-Dispositions are guided by beliefs and attitudes related to values such as caring, fairness, honesty, responsibility, and social justice.
+Professional dispositions include the values, commitments and ethics that influence behaviors toward students, families, colleagues and communities that affect student learning, motivation and development, as well as the educator’s own professional growth.
+Dispositions are guided by beliefs and attitudes related to values such as caring, fairness, honesty, responsibility and social justice.
 For example, they might include a belief that all students can learn, a vision of high and challenging standards, or a commitment to a safe and supportive learning environment (NCATE, 2002).

 The professional dispositions expected of all teacher candidates include an ability to

 - Demonstrate a commitment to learning and diversity.

 - Build rapport and serve as a strong role model to peers, colleagues and learners.

 - Display effective communication skills (oral and written) in all settings.

 All teacher candidates are expected to demonstrate these professional dispositions